apollographql/apollo-server/docs/source/federation/implementing.md

 ### Securing implementing services

-Due the power and flexibility of federation's `_entities` field, **only the gateway should be accessible by GraphQL clients**.
+Due to the power and flexibility of federation's `_entities` field, **only the gateway should be accessible by GraphQL clients**.
 Individual implementing services should **not** be accessible.
 Make sure to implement firewall rules, access control lists, or other measures to ensure that individual implementing services can be accessed only via the gateway.